◊

 |

-Translated from Russian by Ludmila Makedonskaya (Grodno); updated English version approved by the author, Milan Chersonski (Chersonskij), longtime editor (1999-2011) of Jerusalem of Lithuania, quadrilingual (English-Lithuanian-Russian-Yiddish) newspaper of the Jewish Community of Lithuania.
+Milan Chersonski (Chersonskij) was for a dozen years (1999-2011) editor-in-chief of Jerusalem of Lithuania, the official quadrilingual (English-Lithuanian-Russian-Yiddish) newspaper of the Jewish Community of Lithuania.
 He was previously (1979-1999) director of the Yiddish Folk Theater of Lithuania.
 The views he expresses in Defending History are his own.
 Photo: Milan Chersonski (image © Jurgita Kunigiškytė).
 Milan Chersonski section.

 Real Heroes and Supposed Heroes